[Exclusive] EU draws up Moldova anti-coup sanctions

 But the wording of the draft law clearly targets two fugitive oligarchs — Ilhan Shor and Vladimir Plahotniuc — called out by Moldovan authorities for helping Russia's operation.

-Shor, who lives in Israel, funds a pro-Russian populist party in Moldova called ȘOR, which has been organising increasingly violent demonstrations for months.
+Shor, who lives in Israel, funds a pro-Russian populist party in Moldova called ȘOR, which has been organising increasingly aggressive rallies for months.

 Plahotniuc reportedly lives in Turkey and both he and Shor are wanted men in Moldova after being accused of embezzling $1bn (€0.9bn) from its banks in a sting dubbed "theft of the century".

-The rest of the EU legal document is a normal sanctions template, detailing niceties, such as obligations for European capitals to declare which funds they froze and to impose criminal penalties for sanctions-busting banks, relatives, or other minions.
+The rest of the EU legal document is a normal sanctions template, detailing niceties, such as obligations for European capitals to declare which funds they froze and to impose criminal penalties for sanctions-busting banks.

-Sanctions aside, the EU is also investing €87m in modernising Moldova's military and sending security experts to advise the Moldovan government.
+Blacklists aside, the EU is also investing €87m in modernising Moldova's military and sending security experts to advise the Moldovan government.

-The two-year long EU mission is to contain 25-40 people and hit the ground in May, according to an internal EU "concept note".
+The two-year long EU mission is to contain 25-40 people and hit the ground in May, according to an internal EU "concept note", also seen by this website.

 Their primary job will be to "strengthen the resilience of Moldova's ministry of interior and institutions affiliated, with the aim of increasing their capacity to manage security crises", the memo said.

-They will also help with "protection of classified information" and carry out "targeted operational measures", such as working alongside Moldovan analysts of open-source Russia intelligence to identify upcoming threats.
+They will also help with "protection of classified information" and carry out "targeted operational measures", such as working alongside Moldovan analysts on open-source Russia intelligence to spot upcoming threats.

 The memo spoke of Moldova's vulnerability to Russia's "high-intensity disinformation campaign," including via Shor's five TV channels.